loganrooks/audiobookify/ROADMAP.md

 3. **Complex layouts** - Tables, sidebars may not extract well
 4. **Non-English** - Some languages have limited voice options

-### TUI Architecture Limitations
+### TUI Architecture Limitations (Addressed in v2.5.0)

+These are documented in [Architecture Refactor](./claudedocs/ARCHITECTURE_REFACTOR.md):

+1. **tui.py monolith** - 3,372 lines mixing models, panels, and processing logic
-1. **Preview is single-file only** - When multiple files selected, only first is previewed
+2. **Preview is single-file only** - Multi-file preview planned for unified pipeline
-2. **Jobs panel disconnected from Preview** - Preview→Start workflow doesn't create entries in Jobs panel
-3. **Two tracking systems** - QueuePanel (current processing) and JobsPanel (persistent jobs) are separate
+3. **Two tracking systems** - QueuePanel and JobsPanel will be unified
-4. **No multi-book preview editing** - Cannot preview/edit multiple books before batch processing
+4. **Jobs panel disconnected from Preview** - Will be connected via EventBus

 ### Planned Fixes
 - [ ] Better error handling for network issues